-The Convention on the Rights of the Child was strongly required for the right to express one's own views in article 12-1.

-Approval of the right to express one's own views means that the parties have the following three duties:

-1)The first duty is the obligation to provide the child with sufficient opportunities for self-expression and participation.
+- The Convention on the Rights of the Child was strongly required for the right to express one's own views in article 12-1.
+Approval of the right to express one's own views means that the parties have the following three duties: - 1)The first duty is the obligation to provide the child with sufficient opportunities for self-expression and participation.
 For this, sufficient information needs to be provided.
+Sentexpression and participation, for this, summer momandin needs to be provided.
 2)The second duty is the obligation, in good faith, to respond to and explain to a child's expression of his or her own views.
-Particularly, if the child's view is different from that of an adult, the adult's view and reasons have to be explained in such a way that the child can understand sufficiently.

-3)The third duty is the obligation to respect a child's views in accordance with the child's level of maturity.
+Particularly, if the child's view is different from that of an adult, the adult's view and reasons have to be explained in such a way that the child can understand sufficiently. - 3)The third duty is the obligation to respect a child's views in accordance with the child's level of maturity.